 Amphora

 Amphorae, inherited from ancient winemaking traditions, are winning over more and more winemakers looking for authenticity and originality.
-Made mainly from clay, terracotta or stoneware, these containers offer a unique alternative to traditional vats (stainless steel, wood or concrete).
-They give the wine a unique character and enable natural vinification without altering the intrinsic qualities of the grapes.
+Made mainly from terracotta (clay), stoneware or ceramic, these containers offer a unique alternative to traditional vats (stainless steel, wood, concrete).
+They give the wine a unique character and allow it to benefit from the micro-oxygenation of a barrel without the addition of wood, with the aim of respecting the notion of terroir and the expression of the fruit.

 Amphorae